How To Connect Your iPhone Or iPad To Your TV

 The following three options will allow you to connect your iPhone to a TV or HDTV and view all kinds of great content on the big screen.
 All of these options will work to screencast from iPhone to TV, but some of them are more comfortable while being a little more on the expensive side.

 Connecting your iPhone to a TV using Apple TV

 This is definitely the most comfortable option and allows you to screencast with the greatest ease, while opening up even more possibilities through additional apps and services: The Apple TV set-top box.

 Streaming your iPhone to the Apple TV uses the AirPlay protocol and works great for video and audio alike.
-Connect the Apple TV via the HDMI cable to your television set.
-You can now display photos, videos and even games on the big screen.
+Connect the Apple TV via the HDMI cable to your television set and establish a wireless connection between iPhone and Apple TV.

 Hint: You can use your iPhone as an Apple TV remote!

 Using the Apple AV adapter